Sharky90/100-days-of-code/r1-log.md

 Sometimes its good to make a script to populate your models with some "fake" data...
 So I learned about Django - Population Script "FAKER" and its library, it really is a cool thing to have. lol 🤣🤘
 #100DaysOfCode

+//Day 58 November 26.
+Tuesday //

+After learning about how Django operates what is known as Models-Templates-Views, my goal was to learn how to connect everything.
+To practice this I have started with generating a table.
+And then I ran into a problem.
+Posted on Stack Overflow. 🧐Sherlock
+#100DaysOfCode